 Who should use a camera drone?

 Camera drones can be used by anyone.
 It depends on your interest and purpose.
 Some people use them for their profession.
-It could be a business like real estate, to take photos of houses etc. Others can use camera drones like a hobby to film or take pictures.
+It could be a business like real estate, for the purpose of taking photos of houses etc. Others can use camera drones as an hobby for film or taking pictures.
 It’s hard to say who SHOULD use these drones.
 Furthermore, it’s easier to say that a lot of people COULD use a camera drone in their life.

 What you should consider, before buying a camera drone?